A B C D E F G H I J M N O P R S T V W

 Finished Goods

-Goods that have gone through the complete production process are completely assembled that are to be held for sale to external customers.
+Goods that have gone through the complete production process, are completely assembled, and are to be held for sale to external customers.

 Fixed Assets